-- 4.4 We will record, in an Individual Education Plan (IEP), the strategies used to support the child.
-The IEP will show the short-term target set for the child, and the teaching strategies to be used.
+4.4 The graduated response of 'Assess, Plan, Do, Review' (APDR) is used to support children with special needs.
+The APDR form will show the short-term target set for the child, and the

+- teaching strategies to be used.
 It will also indicate the planned outcomes and the date for the plan to be reviewed.
-In most cases, this review will take place once a term. - 4.5 If the IEP review identifies that support is needed from outside services, we will consult parents/carers prior to any support being actioned.
+In most cases, this review will take place once a term. - 4.5 If the review identifies that support is needed from outside services, we will consult parents/carers prior to any support being actioned.
 In most cases, children will be seen in school by external support services.
 This may lead to additional strategies or strategies.
-Again, these will be placed on an EHC plan.
-External support services will provide information for the child's new IEP.
-The new strategies in the IEP will, wherever possible, be implemented within the child's normal classroom setting. - 4.6 If the child continues to demonstrate significant cause for concern, a request for statutory assessment will be made to the LA and information and documentation prepared for an Education, Health and Care Plan.
+Again, these will be placed on an APDR plan.
+External support services will provide information for the child's new cycle.
+The new strategies will, wherever possible, be implemented within the child's normal classroom setting. - 4.6 If the child continues to demonstrate significant cause for concern, a request for statutory assessment will be made to the LA and information and documentation prepared for an Education, Health and Care Plan.
 A range of written evidence about the child will support the request.

-4.7 In our school, the SENDCO: Niki Rogers (Assistant SENDCO Karen Golder)
+4.7 In our school, the SENDCO: Karen Golder

-- manages the day-to-day operation of the policy; - co-ordinates the provision for and manages the responses to children's special needs; - supports and advises colleagues; - oversees the records of all children with special educational needs; - · acts as the link with parents and carers; - acts as the link with external agencies and other support agencies; - monitors and evaluates the special educational needs provision, and reports to the governing body; - manages a range of resources, both human and material, to enable appropriate provision to be made for children with special educational needs; - · contributes to the professional development of all staff.
+- manages the day-to-day operation of the policy; - co-ordinates the provision for and manages the responses to children's special needs; - supports and advises colleagues; - oversees the records of all children with special educational needs; - acts as the link with parents and carers; - acts as the link with external agencies and other support agencies; - monitors and evaluates the special educational needs provision, and reports to the governing body; - manages a range of resources, both human and material, to enable appropriate provision to be made for children with special educational needs; - contributes to the professional development of all staff.